A7 – Mobilizing Critical Communication Technologies After a Multi-National Disaster

 - Physiology and tools used by “hackers” to infiltrate, compromise and damage business

 - Techniques to help business and IS staff to “play more effectively in the same sandbox”

 D4 – The Seven Deadly Sins of Metrics

 Metrics – we’ve been told we need them to do just about anything.
 Need to justify a resilience investment?
 Where’s your metrics?
 How is your BCM program doing?
 Show me metrics.
 Is the methodology working and showing functional improvement?
 Prepare the metrics.
 Metrics have become fact of every-day resilience program life, but how do you deliver quality metrics?
 How do you keep your metrics from getting stale, misleading, valueless – or worse?
 We’ll discuss 7 sins that can cause metrics and reporting to go awry and how to avoid them.
 Then, we will review some case study metrics actually seen in the field and let you be the judge whether or not they are saints or sinners in the resilience world.

 G4 – Building an Engaging Program: It Starts with YOU!

 Tracey Rice, Fusion Risk Management, moderator

 This panel session presents new strategies for taking your program to next level.
 The panel shares how they’ve successfully built more vibrant programs by increasing engagement within their organizations, participating in local professional groups, and actively promoting new ideas to solving problems within their communities.
 Want a vibrant program?
 You have to be active yourself!
-We will focus on on how to increase program engagement, from the executive suite, down to the individual business units providing information for BIAs, AIAs, etc. Offers success stories from industry professionals (non-vendor), each with a different program.
-Also offers ideas and takeaways for attendees to use in their own programs, i.e. increasing program buy-in, gaining executive sponsorship, and making your program more visible and valuable to the business overall.
+We will focus on on how to increase program engagement, from the executive suite, down to the individual business units providing information for BIAs, AIAs, etc. The discussion will include success stories from industry professionals (non-vendor), each with a different program.
+You’ll also be presented with ideas and takeaways to use in their your own program, i.e. increasing program buy-in, gaining executive sponsorship, and making your program more visible and valuable to the business overall.